 Aside from walking and wildlife spotting, there is still much to do within such a short distance from Ord.
-Across the island and Lochlash boat trips will cruise the pristine waterst to search for basking sharks, whales and dolphins, with some exciting and rewarding thrills and spills rides.
-Armadale is home to Clan Donald Skye, the islands finest gardens and the ruins of Armadale Castle, long-time home of the chiefs of the Clan Donald, Lord of the Isles.
+Across the island and Lochlash boat trips will cruise the pristine waters to search for basking sharks, whales and dolphins, with some exciting and rewarding thrills and spills adventures.
+Armadale is home to Armadale Castle, the islands finest gardens and the ruins of Armadale Castle, long-time home of the chiefs of the Clan Donald, Lord of the Isles.
 A visit to the Museum of the Isles in the castle grounds is a must for any visitor whether are tracing their family history or learning more about Skye and its heritage.
-In the summer months the cafe and restaurant is open 7 days a week.
+In the summer months the cafe, Gasta at Armadale Castle is open 7 days a week.

 Yachts can be chartered at Armadale and the area is simply superb for boating, kayaking and windsurfing.
 The beach at Ord allows the launching of kayaks and sailboats with exploration across Loch Eishort to Loch Slapin, the ruins of the former crofting settlements of Suisnish and Boreraig, long since empty from the Highland Clearance of the 1850’s, all within easy reach.
 Fishing offers a tranquil day’s sport both on the sea and freshwater lochs (permits required).